Stochastic Delay Differential Equations with Jump Reflection: Invariant Measure

-{\bf Abstract}\quad In this paper, we consider a class of multi-dimensional reflected stochastic delay differential equations with jumps.
-Based on the existence and uniqueness of the strong solution to the equation, we prove that the Markov semigroup generated by the segment process corresponding to the solution admits a unique invariant measure on the Skorohod space when the coefficients of equation satisfy a class of monotone conditions.
-Finally, we establish a relationship between the regulator and the local time of the solution and discuss a local time property at large time under the stationary setting .\\
+In this paper, we consider a class of multi-dimensional stochastic delay differential equations with jump reflection.
+Based on existence and uniqueness of the strong solution to the equation, we prove that the Markov semigroup generated by the segment process corresponding to the solution admits a unique invariant measure on the Skorohod space when the coefficients of equation satisfy a class of monotone conditions.
+Finally, we establish a relationship between the regulator and the local time of the solution and discuss a local time property at large time under the stationary setting.\\

-{\it Keywords:} Stochastic delay differential equations; jump reflection; invariant measure; local time.
+{\bf Keywords:} Stochastic delay differential equations; jump reflection; invariant measure; local time.

-{\it MSC:} 60J60; 60K10.
+{\bf MSC 2000:} 60J60; 60K10.